WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

   },
 ```

-You can then run the build using: `npm run build`
+You can then run the build using: `npm run build`.

 After the build finishes, you will see the built file created at `block.build.js`.